CaptanHamm/BL-Quote-Bot/README.md

 ### Edit your settings

-/config/settings.json
+Make a copy of the "/config/settings.json" file, and name it "bot.json"

-Edit the settings file with your own details such as Bot Token and Prefix used to invoke commands
+Edit the bot.json file with your own details such as Bot Token and Prefix used to invoke commands

 ## Run it